Updated: Mar 15

 Water container: Colapz Collapsible 2-in-1 Water Carrier & Bucket

 Water containers can be a pain.
 Too big to store.
 Taste like a chemical factory.
 Leaky.
 Colapz solves these, and does exactly what it says on the tin (or, well, bucket!).
 It folds completely flat when not in use, and expands up to an 8 litre container with tap.
 It’s BPA free and made from food grade recyclable plastic, so there’s no disgusting taste, and no unhealthy chemicals leaching into your water.
-The container can also be converted into a shower with optional extras, and even into a watering can… for some reason!
+The container can also be converted into a shower with optional extras, and even into a watering can… which is novel!

 In Car Display: Sony XAV-AX8050D